boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : Options are mapped to bits according to their option numbers.
 UDP option Kind 192 corresponds to the least-significant bit in the udpUnsafeOptions IE while Kind 255 corresponds to the most-significant bit of the IE. The bit is set to 1 if the corresponding unsafe UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.
+: The reduced-size encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed unsafe UDP options.
+: The presence of udpUnsafeExIDList is an indication that the UNSAFE Experimental option is observed in a Flow.
+The presence of udpUnsafeExIDList takes precedence over setting the correspoding bit in the udpUnsafeOptions IE for the same Flow.
+In order to make use of the reduced-size encoding in the presence of udpUnsafeExIDList IE, the Exporter MUST NOT set to 1 the UEXP flag of the udpUnsafeOptions IE that is reported for the same Flow.

 Abstract Data Type:
 :  unsigned64